weburnit/php-oop/README.md

   });
   ```

-  *Write your solution under `bonusTasksSolutions.php`*
+  *Save your solution under `bonusTasksSolutions.php`*

 1. Solve the statement.
 Write down your solution.

   ```
   A bread with butter cost 1.10 €.
 The bread is 1€ more expensive then the butter.
-How much cost the butter?
+How much does the butter cost?
   ```

-  *Write your solution under `bonusTasksSolutions.php`*
+  *Save your solution under `bonusTasksSolutions.php`*

-1. Go to app/config/config.yml and add the following yaml structure. **(NOTICE: ping is as child-key of test)**
+1. Go to app/config/config.yml and add the following yaml structure. **(NOTICE: ping is a child-key of test)**
   ```
   test:
     ping: pong